la2050/archive/_projects/2016/little-by-little-school-readiness-program.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The LBL Public Policy Consultant has the primary responsibility for educating decision makers about LBL with a focus on:

+  •providing expert and strategic guidance about how best to educate and inform public officials about the importance of early literacy education and LBL;

+  •closely tracking  how all public dollars are being allocated around early literacy (0-5) efforts and advising LBL about best strategies for pursuing such funding;&
+   positioning LBL as a national expert in early education.
 project_impact: >-
   ["District-wide graduation rates","Proficiency in English and Language Arts and Math","Early education","Student education pipeline","Suspension and